 Born in Nho Quan district, Ninh Binh province, young artist Bui Van Tu once surprised and admired experts because of his rare talent, which is "light sculpture".

 In this space is a collection of nearly 100 light sculptures created by Bui Van Tu himself, telling the story of the stages of human development.
-From the time humans discovered fire to the agricultural period and then to the scientific and technological revolution.
+From the time humans discovered fire to the agricultural period and then to the period of scientific and technological revolution.

 In addition, this place also displays portraits of many national heroes such as King Dinh Tien Hoang, President Ho Chi Minh and many famous scientists, painters and musicians in the world such as Albert Einstein, Nikola Tesla, Leonardo da Vinci, Beethoven...